 Palaces also reach a new level of grandiosity.
 In Mari around 1779 B.C., an ambitious 200-room palace was constructed.

 One of the Sumerians greatest advances was in the area of hydraulic engineering.
-Early in their history they created a system of ditches to control flooding, and were also the inventors of irrigation.
+Early in their history they created a system of ditches to control flooding, and were also the inventors of irrigation, harnessing the power of the Tigris and Euphrates for farming.
 Canals were consistently maintained from dynasty to dynasty.

 Schools were common in Sumerian culture, marking the world’s first mass effort to pass along knowledge in order to keep a society running and building on itself.

-Sumerians left behind scores of written records, but they are more renowned for their epic poetry, which influenced later works in Greece and Rome and sections of the Bible.
-The Sumerians were musically inclined and a Sumerian hymn is considered the world’s oldest musically notated song.
+Sumerians left behind scores of written records, but they are more renowned for their epic poetry, which influenced later works in Greece and Rome and sections of the Bible, most notably the story of the Great Flood, the Garden of Eden, and the Tower of Babel.
+The Sumerians were musically inclined and a Sumerian hymn, “Hurrian Hymn No. 6,” is considered the world’s oldest musically notated song.

-The very first ruling body of Sumer that has historical verification is the First Dynasty of Kish, with the earliest ruler mentioned being Etana of Kish, who, it’s stated in a document from the time, “stabilized all the lands.”
+The very first ruling body of Sumer that has historical verification is the First Dynasty of Kish.
+The earliest ruler mentioned is Etana of Kish, who, in a document from the time, is credited as having “stabilized all the lands.”
 One thousand years later, Etana would be memorialized in a poem that told of his adventures in heaven.

-The most famous of the early Sumerian rulers is Gilgamesh, who took control around 2700 B.C. and is still remembered for his fictional adventures in the Epic of Gilgamesh, the first epic poem in history and inspiration for later Greek and Roman myths and Biblical stories.
+The most famous of the early Sumerian rulers is Gilgamesh, king of Uruk, who took control around 2700 B.C. and is still remembered for his fictional adventures in the Epic of Gilgamesh, the first epic poem in history and inspiration for later Roman and Greek myths and Biblical stories.

 A devastating flood in the region was used as a pivotal point in the epic poem and later reused in the Old Testament story of Noah.